chatkausik/FoodGan.ai/README.md

 # FoodGan.ai

-App to classify the Food, identifies ingredients, calories and recommend similar type food based on health conditions.
+App to classify the Food and in future i will enhance this app to identify ingredients, calories and recommend similar type food based on health conditions.

 https://foodgan-ai.herokuapp.com

 # Introduction

 This project was completed by Kausik Chattapadhyay.
-This article details how to create a web and mobile app image classifier and is deep-learning-language agnostic.
+This article details how to create a web app image classifier and is deep-learning-language agnostic.

 FoodGan.ai app will capture food images and perform the following tasks :

 1. Identify the Food.
+Completed as of now.
-2. Identify Ingredients and total calories.
+2. In future-->Identify Ingredients and total calories.
-3. Recommend similar food based on user health conditions.
+3. In future-->Recommend similar food based on user health conditions.

-Our example uses the fastai library, but a model weights file from any deep learning library can be used to create a web and mobile app using our methods.
+Our example uses the fastai library, but a model weights file from any deep learning library can be used to create a web app using our methods.

 # Summary